Cerealkillerway/MeteorDeploy/README.md

 ###**Prerequisites:**
 This script has a virtual host creation option designed for a server that runs apache with reversed proxy; should not be difficult to adapt this option for nginx, (you just need to edit .deploy/assets/vhost.txt file, since the provided one is for apache).

+If your server is running apache < 2.4 the ws reverse proxy will not work (your app will fallback to XHR polling).

 - node.js with forever should be installed on your server
 - this script uses ssh connection so you need appropriate credentials
 - your ssh user should be able to use sudo